 Children who were not in school to receive their login details will have these emailed to them on Monday.

-This February and March, we are working to master Year 5 fractions and percentages.
-Retaining fluency with multiplication and division facts will be essential to support this work.
+This March, we have been working hard to master Year 5 fractions.
+Retaining fluency with multiplication and division facts is essential to support this work.
 Pupils need to practise regularly at home and have access to Times Tables Rock Stars.
 All children have usernames and passwords.
 We urge all children to practise in the way that suits them best, and regularly.
-The confidence such practice gives your child, to be able to quickly solve basic arithmetic problems, cannot be measured when it comes to the trickier mathematical problems that we encounter in Year 5!
-In 5RC the children get very excited when they move up on our class Times Tables Super Heroes chart too, bringing home certificates to demonstrate their progress!
+The confidence such practice gives your child, to be able to quickly solve basic arithmetic problems, cannot be measured when it comes to the trickier mathematical problems that we will encounter in Year 5!

-Mrs Chetwyn and Mrs Whitehead
+Mrs Chetwyn, Mrs Brownsell and Mrs Whitehead